hetznercloud/hcloud-cloud-controller-manager/README.md

-Please refer to the [kubeadm cluster creation guide](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), which these instructions are meant to argument and the [kubeadm documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).
+Please refer to the [kubeadm cluster creation guide](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), which these instructions are meant to augment and the [kubeadm documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 1. The cloud controller manager adds its labels when a node is added to